 - We Care for the Earth: Understading that stewardship of creation is one of our central responsibilities as people of faith, we put environmental stewardship at the heart of our ministry.
 Please visit our environmental justice page to learn more about CCU’s earth care ministry, including our certification as an Earth Care Congregation (by the Presbyterian Church U.S.A.) and a Green Chalice Congregation (by the Christian Church, Disciples of Christ).

 - We Engage with Our Community: We know there is a lot of work to do in this world…and we certainly can’t do it alone.
 CCU is particularly interested in building strong relationships with our neighbors and community partners.
-CCU is an active participant in Interfaith Alliance Hawaii and the Windward Coalition of Churches.
+CCU is an active participant in Interfaith Alliance Hawaii .
 We support our local camping ministry, Camp Mokuleia, and regularly partner in ministry and mission with our parent denominations: the Presbytery of the Pacific and the Christian Church (Disiples of Christ) Pacific Southwest Region.

 These are just a few of the ways we give back from what God has given us.
 And we invite you to join us on the journey!
 Watch our events page for more information about upcoming service opportunities or contact us directly to find out how you can get involved.